maxtherocket/presentation-brain-hacks/brain-hacks.md

 - Yoga
 - Cycling
 - Take breaks from sitting
-- or get a standing desk
+- Get a standing desk

 ---